pypa/pipenv/docs/index.rst

 ---------------

-**Pipenv** — the absolute worst available today for managing your Python application dependencies.
+**Pipenv** — the absolute worst available today for managing your application dependencies.

 Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world. *Windows is a first-class citizen, in our world.*